Your browser is not supported or outdated so some features of the site might not be available.

 7.1 ms

 The Samsung G55A has excellent low input lag, resulting in a very responsive gaming experience.
-It's a bit higher than most similar displays, but not significantly so.
-Unlike previous Samsung monitors like the Samsung Odyssey G5 C27G55T, it doesn't matter if your computer's refresh rate doesn't match the Refresh Rate setting on the monitor; the input lag remains low even if there's a mismatch between them.
+Unlike previous Samsung monitors like the Samsung Odyssey G5 C27G55T, it doesn't matter if your computer's frame rate doesn't match the Refresh Rate setting on the monitor; the input lag remains low even if there's a mismatch between them.

 Inputs